nstudio/nativescript-pulltorefresh/README.md

 ## API

-### setRefreshing
+### refreshing

+Property.
 Notifies the widget that the refresh state has changed.